 01 of 07

 Many birds navigate thousands of miles twice a year to migrate, so they are terrific problem solvers.
 According to the National Audubon Society, birds have problem-solving capabilities and cognitive skills that indicate a high degree of intelligence.
-They're able to use tools and even count from left to right.
+They are able to use tools and even count from left to right.

 Besides being among the most popular pets, chickadees, parrots, and cockatoos all have finely-honed problem solving and mimicking skills.
 And while crows may not be suitable birds to be kept as pets, their reasoning skills have been likened to those of a 7-year-old human.

 02 of 07

-Compared to four-legged pets that typically roam free within their owners' homes, birds are easy to care for.
-They can be placed inside their cages when owners are at work or busy, they don't require daily walks outside and housebreaking is not an issue.
-Many people prefer the convenience of cleaning a bird cage once daily to scooping a litter box or having to go for walks outside every few hours.
+Compared to the four-legged pets that typically roam free and unattended within their owners' homes, birds are relatively easy to care for.
+They can be placed inside their cages for safety when owners are at work or busy.
+Many people prefer the convenience of cleaning a birdcage once daily to scooping a litter box or having to go for mandatory walks outside every few hours with a dog.

 03 of 07